jerickjoe111/launch-school/RB130/03_tools/glossary.md

 ### Using Bundler

-We have to add `require 'bundler/setup'` to the beginning of our source files in order to use Bundler, before any other required Gems, otherwise these Gems will not be added with Bundler.
+We have to add `require 'bundler/setup'` to the beginning of all our source files (even tests) in order to use Bundler, before any other required Gems, otherwise these Gems will not be added with Bundler.
 This statement makes sure that the program uses what is listed in the `Gemfile.lock`, instead of defaulting to the most recent version when the Gems.

 Bundler is really simple: it does not modify how Ruby versions and Gems are stored.
 This is determined by the Ruby Version Manager.

 ### bundle exec

+We used `bundle exec` rake instead of just rake; you should use `bundle exec rake` whenever you use Rake with a project that uses Bundler.
+Although you use `bundle exec rake` to run the `rake` command, Rake itself is not a component of Bundler.
+We use `bundle exec` just to make sure we're using the Bundler environment with any code we run from the `Rakefile`.

 Use the `bundle exec` command from the command line when we can't add the `require 'bundler/setup'` statement directly to the source files (such as with the `Rakefile`), or when there are dependency conflicts within the project itself, or conflicts between the Gems used in the environment by default and those used in the project.